BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-IO's-&-Categories.md

 icon: material/party-popper
 ---

-A NotifyIO is a method of displaying a notification to the player.
+A NotifyIO is a method of displaying notifications to the player.
 Here's a demo video showing an example configuration of all NotifyIO's:

 <video controls loop src="../../../../_media/content/Documentation/Notifications/NotifySystemOverview.mp4" width="100%">
   Sorry, your browser doesn't support embedded videos.
 </video>

+!!! tip annotate inline end "Sounds in Notifications"
+    All NotifyIO's support any setting from the [`SoundIO`](#sound) type.
+    Therefore, you can play a sound whenever a notification is shown.
+(1)

+ 1. In other words, every NotifyIO also supports every option from `SoundIO`.

 Most NotifyIO's have unique settings that somehow change how a notification is displayed.
-**Additionally, they all allow any setting from the SoundIO to be used!**
-This is because every NotifyIO has an internal SoundIO.
-Therefore, you can play a sound whenever a notification is shown.

-The actual message is either defined in the event that triggers the NotifyIO or in the *messages.yml* for all built-in notifications.
+The actual message is either defined in the event that triggers the NotifyIO or the appropriate language file in the *lang* directory for all built-in notifications.

 @snippet:events:notify@

 ## Available NotifyIOs

 There are a bunch of notify IOs available.
-They all have their own settings and are listed below.
+Below is a list of all available notifyIOs and their possible options.
+??? info "Notify Syntax"
+    ```YAML
+    events:
+      notifyExample: notify <message> io:<NotifyIO_Type> <option_1>:<option_1_value> <option_2>:<option_2_value>
+      <category>:<category_Name>
+    ```

 ### Chat